DaveChP/SVG-pie-chart/about.md

 ##The draw Method##

-The draw method will be called by the user after the object is created and parameters (which will form arguments to the draw call) are set. `draw()` will execute sequential methods to create and render a chart according to the passed arguments.
+The draw method will be called by the user after the object is created and parameters (which will form arguments to the draw call) are set in the calling script. `draw()` will execute sequential methods to render a chart according to the passed arguments.

 ###data Argument of draw Method###